Pfizer cuts back vaccine deliveries to EU at 'short notice' | DW | 15.01.2021

 "The manufacturer told us the cuts are EU-wide," Lithuanian Health Ministry spokesman Vytautas Beniusis told the Reuters news agency on Friday.

-Initially, the company, which developed a vaccine with its German partner BioNTech, said deliveries were proceeding according to schedule.
+Initially, Pfizer said deliveries were proceeding according to schedule.
 However, later on Friday, they admitted the deliveries would be impacted in late January to early February as the company is amping up production.

-EU Commission head Ursula von der Leyen later commented on the news, citing the CEO of Pfizer, Albert Bourla, as saying he would do everything possible to reduce the time of delays.
-The Pfizer chief would "personally" work to bring the deliveries on track "as soon as possible," said Von der Leyen.
+EU Commission head Ursula von der Leyen later commented on the news, citing Pfizer CEO Albert Bourla as saying he would do everything possible to reduce delays.
+The Pfizer chief would "personally" work to bring the deliveries on track "as soon as possible," said von der Leyen.

 "He reassured me that all guaranteed doses of the first quarter will be delivered in the first quarter," she said of Bourla.